-Measurements of the gamma exposure levels taken from the excavated area before backfilling determined that the exposure rate at 1 m above the ground surface ranged from 8 to 11 $\mu$ R/h and averaged 10 $\mu$ R/h.
-For comparison, the background for the state of New Jersey7-9 averages ~8 $\mu$ R/h and ranges from 6 to 11 $\mu$ R/h based on 1968 measurements.
+Measurements of the gamma exposure levels taken from the excavated area before backfilling determined that the exposure rate at 1 m above the ground surface was 11 $\mu$ R/h.
+For comparison, the background for the state of New Jersey averages ~8 $\mu$ R/h and ranges from 6 to 11 $\mu$ R/h based on 1968 measurements.
 The results of soil radionuclide analyses for U, Ra, and Th show that all soil concentration measurements are within the limits prescribed by DOE radiological guidelines.